replit/kaboom/doc/25-platformer.md

 The `go()` function is the one that will go to the scene with the name passed in.

-That's it for the platformer game!
+That's it for our platformer game!

-### Things to try
+## Things to try

 Here are some ideas to try out to make the game more entertaining:

-- Add background music to play as the game progresses
+- Add background music to play as the game progresses.
-- Give the player temporary flying abilities when they eat an apple
+- Give the player temporary flying abilities when they eat an apple.

 Try out the embedded repl below: